Logiqx/gps-details/docs/general/README.md

 Links to articles:

-- [FIT fields](fit/README.md) - useful metadata in FIT files from Garmin and COROS, 14 Dec 2024.
+- [FIT fields](fit/README.md) - useful metadata in FIT files from Garmin and COROS, 14 Dec 2024
-- [Sampling Rates and Aliasing](aliasing/README.md) - quick overview of sampling rates, aliasing, and the Nyquist theorem, 22 Sep 2024.
+- [Sampling Rates and Aliasing](aliasing/README.md) - quick overview of sampling rates, aliasing, and the Nyquist theorem, 22 Sep 2024
+- [GNSS Timestamps](timestamps/README.md) - provisional overview of clock drift and bias, 14 Aug 2026